kurtamohler/pytorch-dev-multienv/README.md

 $ clone-pytorch [new pytorch clone name]
 ```

-## Building PyTorch
+## Building and importing PyTorch

-Before building PyTorch, you must move into your clone and activate the
+Before building PyTorch or before attempting to import it in Python, you must
-associated conda environment.
-Note that `activate-pytorch` has automatic
+activate the associated conda environment.
+Note that `activate-pytorch` has
-tab completion, which will list all the available conda envs.
+automatic tab completion, which will list all the available conda envs.

 ```
-$ cd [pytorch clone]
 $ activate-pytorch [pytorch conda env name]
 ```

 Now you can build as usual.
 For instance:

 ```
+$ cd [pytorch clone]
 $ python setup.py develop
 ```